-Ella Fitzgerald, John Lewis, Georgiana Henry, and Norman Granz vs Pan American World Airways, Inc., Civil 97-356, Civil Case Files National Archives, Records of District Courts of the United States, Record Group 21 (ARC ID 2641486)
+Ella Fitzgerald, John Lewis, Georgiana Henry, and Norman Granz vs Pan American World Airways, Inc., Civil 97-356, Civil Case Files National Archives, Records of District Courts of the United States, Record Group 21 (National Archives Identifier 2641486)

 Jazz singer Ella Fitzgerald, an international singing sensation, faced discrimination when on tour.
 En route to a concert from Honolulu to Australia, Ella Fitzgerald was denied the right to board a Pan American flight.